djlint/djLint/docs/src/docs/linter.md

 `Endblock should have name.
 Ex: {% endblock body %}.`

-When a `{% block %}` spans many lines or blocks are nested, a bare `{% endblock %}` gives no clue which block it closes, so it is easy to end the wrong one while editing — child templates then override the wrong content.
+When a `{% block %}` spans many lines or blocks are nested, a bare `{% endblock %}` gives no clue which block it closes, so it is easy to end the wrong one while editing; child templates then override the wrong content.
 Naming the endblock documents the pairing and lets both djLint and Django (which raises TemplateSyntaxError on a mismatched endblock name) catch a block closed in the wrong place.
-Pairing errors — unclosed blocks, orphan endblocks and mismatched names — are correctness checks handled by T038.
+Pairing errors (unclosed blocks, orphan endblocks and mismatched names) are correctness checks handled by T038.

 Off by default; enable with `--include=T003`.